ralphjsmit/laravel-seo/README.md

          * was given.
 This will be very useful on pages where you don't have an Eloquent model for, or where you
          * don't want to hardcode the title.
          *
-         * For example, if you have a with the url '/foo/about-me', we'll automatically set the title to 'About me' and append the site suffix.
+         * For example, if you have an url with the path '/foo/about-me', we'll automatically set the title to 'About me' and append the site suffix.
          */
         'infer_title_from_url' => true,